Trxppy/ecosystem-simulator/readme.txt

 6. Add max health for plants (instead of default 100 variable) -Set initial health equal to max health

+7. Add generation variable to animals and plants

 POSSIBLE FUTURE UPDATE IDEAS
 -Dead organisms are not deleted and can be eaten by other organisms -Dead plants can be used as shelter habitat for animals